-If there were no TP4 files found on the controller then it contains only the default file name tpanel.tp4.
+If there were no TP4 files found on the NetLinx then it contains only the default file name tpanel.tp4.

 On the right end of this line is a button with a down arrow visible.
-If you click on it a dialog box opens.
+If you click on it a dialog box opens (not true for Android and iOS!).

-AMX panel simulator <2> - 8 ×
+📟 AMX panel simulator <2> - 🗆 X

-Do you realy want to download an d install the surf face tpanel.tp4 ?
+Do you realy want to download and l install the surf face tpanel.tp4 ?

-✓ Ja ⊗ Nein
+✓ Ja © Nein